 Notes on implementation and use

-- For little, self-contained calculations, follow the examples above.
-Put reset_units() at the beginning of the calculation, then check for dimensional errors by re-running the whole calculation (including the reset_units() part).
+- For little, self-contained calculations (a few lines that are all within a single module), it is possible to check the units without opening a new Python session: Run the function numericalunits.reset_units() at the beginning of the calculation before any variables are defined; then check for dimensional errors by re-running the whole calculation (including the reset_units() part).
 Note that if you are using from-style imports, like from numericalunits import cm, you need to put them after reset_units() in the code.

 - There are very rare, strange cases where the final answer does not seem to randomly vary even though there was a dimensional-analysis violation: For example, the expression (1 + 1e-50 * cm / atm) fails dimensional analysis, so if you calculate it the answer is randomly-varying.
 But, it is only randomly varying around the 50th decimal point, so the variation is hidden from view.
 You would not notice it as an error.